shel-don254/python-p4-web-servers-and-wsgi/README.md

 Most of the work performed by a WSGI will be invisible in modern web application frameworks, but it is important to know that this is going on behind the scenes.
-Without WSGIs, servers and Python applications would have a very difficult time communicating with one another.
+Without WSGIs, servers and Python applications would hagve a very difficult time communicating with one another.
 People might not be using Python for web development _at all_ without its popular WSGIs.